Optimizing Molecules using Efficient Queries from Property Evaluations: Results

 \paragraph{Molecule Optimization Formulation via Guided Search} In addition to leveraging learned latent representations from a molecule encoder-decoder, our QMO framework incorporates molecular property prediction models and similarity metrics at the sequence level as external guidance.
 Specifically, for any given sequence $x \in \cX^m$, we use a set of $I$ separate prediction models $\{f_i(x)\}_{i=1}^I$ to evaluate the properties of interest for MO.
 In principle, for a candidate sequence $x$, a set of thresholds $\{\tau_i\}_{i=1}^I$ on its property predictions $\{f_i(x)\}_{i=1}^I$ is used for validating the condition $f_i(x) \geq \tau_i$ for all $i \in [I]$, where $[I]$ denotes the integer set $\{1,2,\ldots,I\}$.
 Moreover, we can simultaneously impose a set of $J$ separate constraints $\{g_j(x|\cS) \geq \eta_j \}_{j=1}^J$ in the optimization process, such as molecular similarity, relative to a set of reference molecule sequences denoted by $\cS$.

 Our QMO framework covers two practical cases in MO: (i) \textit{optimizing molecular similarity while satisfying desired chemical properties} and (ii) \textit{optimizing chemical properties with similarity constraints}.
+It can be easily extended to other MO settings that can be formulated via $\{f_i(x)\}_{i=1}^I $ and $\{g_j(x|\cS)\}_{j=1}^J $.
 In what follows, we formally define our designed loss function of QMO for Case (i).
 Given a starting molecule sequence $x_0$ (i.e. a lead molecule) and a pre-trained encoder-decoder, let $x=\dec(z)$ denote a candidate sequence decoded from a latent representation $z\in \bbR^d$.
 Our QMO framework aims to find an optimized sequence by solving the following continuous optimization problem:

 The first term $\sum_{i=1}^I \max\{\tau_i - f_i(\dec(z)),0\}$ quantifies the loss of property constraints and is presented as the sum of hinge loss over all property predictions, which approximates the binary property validation relative to the required thresholds $\{\tau_i\}_{i=1}^I$.
 It achieves the optimal value (i.e. 0) only when the candidate sequence $x=\dec(z)$ satisfies all the desired properties, which is equivalent to the condition that $f_i(\dec(z)) \geq \tau_i$ for all $i \in [I]$.
 The second term $\sum_{j=1}^J \lambda_j \cdot g_j(\dec(z)|\cS)$ corresponds to a set of molecular similarity scores to be maximized (therefore a minus sign in the minimization formulation).
 The reference sequence set $\cS$ can be the starting sequence such that $\cS=\{x_0\}$, or a set of molecules.
 The positive coefficients $\{\lambda_j\}_{j=1}^J$ are associated with the set of molecular similarity scores $\{g_j(\dec(z)|\cS)\}_{j=1}^J$, respectively.
 It is worth mentioning that the use of the latent representation $z$ as the optimization variable in a low-dimensional continuous space greatly facilitates the original MO problem in a high-dimensional discrete space.
 The optimization variable $z$ can be initialized as the latent representation of $x_0$, denoted by $z_0 = \enc(x_0)$.